-Table-1: Percentage of Students possessing awareness regarding initiatives of Government of India for promotion of online learning.

 Table 1 depicts the percentage of students with knowledge related to the National Digital Educational Architecture (NDEAR).
 Out of the total, only 30.0% of students are aware of the National Digital Educational Architecture, while 70% of students are not aware about National digital educational architecture.
 It also shows the percentage of students with knowledge related to the PM eVIDYA Programme.
 Out of the total, only 56.66% of students are aware of the PM eVIDYA Programme, while 43.34% of students are not aware about the PM eVIDYA Programme.
 As far as the percentage of students with knowledge of digital Infrastructure for Knowledge Sharing (DIKSHA).
 Out of the total, only 86.00% of students are aware of the digital Infrastructure for Knowledge Sharing (DIKSHA), while 14.00% of students are not aware about the digital Infrastructure for Knowledge Sharing (DIKSHA).
 The percentage of students with knowledge of "Study Webs of Active-Learning for Young Aspiring Minds".
 (SWAYAM).
 Out of the total, only 55.33% of students are aware of the SWAYAM, while 44.67% of students are not aware about the SWAYAM.
 By keeping in mind the percentage of students with knowledge of students regarding SWAYAM PRABHA but out of the total sample only 33.33% of students are aware of the SWAYAM PRABHA, While 66.67% of students are not aware about the SWAYAM PRABHA As far as the percentage of students with knowledge of students regarding ePathshala Portal.
 Out of the total, only 80.66%of students are aware of the ePathshala Portal, While 66.67% of students are not aware about the ePathshala Portal.
 The percentage of students with knowledge of students regarding National Initiative for School Heads' and Teachers' Holistic Advancement (NISHTHA).
 Out of the total, only 86.00% of students are aware of the NISHTHA, While 19.34% of students are not aware about the NISHTHA.
 Online Labs (O-Labs) and Virtual Labs have a reasonable awareness level of 63.33%, suggesting a good degree of exposure among students to these digital tools.

 Objective 03: Challenges for promoting online learning among Higher Education Students.

+Table 2.
+Challenges for promoting online Learning among Higher Education Students